ennioma/arek/README.md

 ```

 # Permission Configuration
-Each permission type included in AREK is configurable through the *ArekConfiguration* struct.
-Each permission has a default configuration, so if you
-are happy with the basic configuration you don't have to take care about how it works behind the scenes.
+Each permission type included in `AREK` is configurable through the `ArekConfiguration` struct.
+Each permission has a default configuration, so if you are happy with the basic configuration you don't have to care about how it works behind the scenes.

-An *ArekConfiguration* is made up by:
+An `ArekConfiguration` is made up by:

 > **frequency**: ArekPermissionFrequency (.Always, .EveryHour, .OnceADay, .OnceAWeek, .JustOnce)
 This frequency value is related to how often you want to the user to re-enable a permission if that one has been disallowed.

 > Set by default to **.OnceADay**

 ----------